Tag rugby: Tonga

 Tonga National Tag Team is the Tonga national tag team also known as Laione Hau or Tonga Tag.
 Established in October 2011, The first official national Tonga Tag team participated in the Pacific Cup hosted by New Zealand in February 2012.
 All variants of Tag Rugby and Flag Football are played in Tonga.

 Samoa

 Samoan Tag Incorporated is the National Tag Sports body in Samoa.
 Established in 2018, The first official Tag tournament was held in Apia on 3 February 2018.

 Sri Lanka

-Sri Lanka Oztag, established in 2015, participated in its first official tournament in 2015, the Emerging Nations Tournament before competing at the 2015 World Cup.
+Sri Lanka Oztag, which is based in Australia and was established in 2015, participated in its first official tournament in 2015, the Emerging Nations Tournament before competing at the 2015 World Cup.
 In 2016, Sri Lanka Oztag won the Emerging Nations Tournament and will be competing in the 2018 World Cup.

 United States

 A tag game known as EagleTag, or non contact rugby league or flag rugby, is played in the United States using the same rules as Oz Tag.
 Another tag game based on the laws of rugby union, known as American flag rugby, takes place in a league every Saturday morning in July in Morris County, New Jersey.